ISRC lookup tool

 Type an artist and song title to find the ISRC code for that recording.

-Searches a catalog of 80M+ recordings.
+Searches a catalog of 93M+ recordings.
+Free, no sign-up.
 Results are for reference and metadata lookup.

 What is an ISRC code?

-An ISRC — International Standard Recording Code — is a unique 12-character ID for a single sound recording.
+An ISRC, or International Standard Recording Code, is a unique 12-character ID for a single sound recording.
 Think of it as a fingerprint for one specific recording of a song.

-Once a recording is given an ISRC, that code stays with it everywhere: on Spotify, Apple Music and Tidal, on a compilation album, in a music video, or in a radio play.
-It never changes and is never reused.
-That is what makes it so useful — it lets streaming services, labels, and royalty systems all agree on exactly which recording they mean, even when dozens of songs share the same title.
+Once a recording is given an ISRC, that code travels with it: onto Spotify, Apple Music and Tidal, onto a compilation album, into a music video, into a radio play log.
+It is never reused for anything else.
+That is what makes it so useful: streaming services, labels, and royalty systems can all agree on exactly which recording they mean, even when dozens of songs share a title.

 How to find a song's ISRC